 Before the film’s world premiere at the Toronto International Film Festival, I talked to Naponse about developing the story, creating a lived in world for Mary, shooting the land, and making sure her film crew was respectful of both the land and its inhabitants.

-Seventh Row (7R): How did the project get started?
+Seventh Row (7R): How did Falls Around Her get started?

 7R: We don’t see a lot of middle-aged women protagonists, especially not at the centre of a film.

-7R: She also looks fabulous in the film.
+7R: Tantoo Cardinal also looks fabulous in Falls Around Her.
 I’m obsessed with her hat.

 We talked about the res life, and how that would inform each character.
 We talked about the use of colour, and for Tantoo, we wanted to show the character’s success and her style.
 Yet we wanted a simplicity.
 We understand that this is where she’s from, but there’s so much more that’s layered within her.

-7R: One of the interesting things about the film was the way that being back home pulls Mary into the activism around the land, and that’s a natural part of being in the community.
+7R: One of the interesting things about Falls Around Her is the way that being back home pulls Mary into the activism around the land, and that’s a natural part of being in the community.
 How did you think about how to weave that subplot into the story?

 There is never a conclusion to that story with the mine, because we’re still waiting for answers.
 We’re still waiting for cleanups.
 Funders, at the beginning, were like, “Why can’t we just clean up the storyline?”
 But no, that story will always be part of our struggle.'There is never a conclusion to that story with the mine, because we're still waiting for answers... that story will always be part of our struggle.'Click To Tweet

-7R: The landscape is so gorgeous in the film.
+7R: The landscape is so gorgeous in Falls Around Her.
 How did you think about how you wanted to shoot that and what you wanted to show?

 7R: What was your process for collaborating with your cinematographer?
-What conversations did you have about what you wanted the aesthetic to be?
+What conversations did you have about what you wanted the aesthetic to be for Falls Around Her?

 When she comes home, she still has to figure out her own walk, her own pacing, and how to be back on that land.
 They were still beautiful shots, but we knew there had to be a balance that sort of gave us a sense of the imbalance.
 Because it’s her getting back into that.
 We had a lot of long conversations about those colours and how much light to bring into each shot.
 But everything was as natural light and natural beauty as we could.
 We tried not to mess with that.

-7R: So much of the film is spending time alone with her, and I’m wondering how that works at a script stage — how do you conceive of what that’s going to look like, even if it’s just her walking the land.
+7R: So much of Falls Around Her is spending time alone with Tantoo Cardinal’s character, and I’m wondering how that works at a script stage — how do you conceive of what that’s going to look like, even if it’s just her walking the land.
 And how does that translate into your collaboration with your actor to figure out what that performance should look like?